davide-pittet/strava_analytics/README.md

 # Analysis of running performance with Python

 ## Introduction
-This project aims to analyze my running performance, comparing the 2022 and the 2023 season.
+This project aims to analyze my running performance, comparing the 2022 and the 2023 seasons.
 All of my runs are recorded and publicly available on Strava, a popular fitness social network to share sporting activities.
 First, we retrieve the necessary data through the Strava APIs using Python's requests package in the strava_api.py script.
 Then, we clean and analyze our data with the help of different Python packages such as Pandas and Seaborn in the activities_analysis.py script.

 ## Technologies